TheForceEngine/TheForceEngine.github.io/_posts/2021-08-30-ProgressUpdateAndPlans.md

 				// Save the game state and level completion info to disk. cutsceneIndex++;	// <- next loop, this goes to the next cutscene or instruction. levelIndex++;
-				setNextLevelByIndex(levelIndex);	// <- prepares the next level for when we get to it after the cutscenes and briefing. break;
+				// Prepares the next level for when we get to it after the cutscenes and briefing. setNextLevelByIndex(levelIndex);
+			break;
 		}
 	}  // Inner Loop